How Has Air Quality Changed Since The 1980’s Pollution - AirPurifiers.com

 Improved Air Quality Index

 The Air Quality Index (AQI) measures the amounts of pollutants in the air and ranges from zero to 500 in its measurement.
 Nationwide, the average Air Quality Index level in 1980 hovered around 59.
 The higher the AQI number, the more pollutants.
 So, 59 is seen as a good level.
-Hawaii, North Dakota and Vermont were the states with the best AQI in 1980.
-Arizona, Idaho and Connecticut had some of the worst AQI levels in 1980.
+Hawaii, North Dakota, and Vermont were the states with the best AQI in 1980.
+Arizona, Idaho, and Connecticut had some of the worst AQI levels in 1980.
 Arizona’s AQI was nearly 94, which is considered to be on the high end of moderate pollution levels.

 Since 1980, many steps have been taken to reduce the amount of air pollution in the United States and as a result, the overall air quality index regularly ranks in the low 20s to 50s.
 As of 2020, the levels were around 36 nationally – which is considered good air quality in the AQI ranking.